Kelmar/kowalski/README.md

 This branch is currently being ported to wxWidgets and CMake so it can be built on multiple platforms.

-NOTE: THAT THIS BRANCH IS NOT CURRENTLY IN A BUILDABLE STATE!
+~~NOTE: THAT THIS BRANCH IS NOT CURRENTLY IN A BUILDABLE STATE!~~

+Build works now, but do not expect the code to work:

+mkdir build
+cd build
+cmake ../kowalski/CMakeFiles.txt
+make